Steps Forward to Combatting Antisemitism in our Schools

 -

-Students and families will have the option to indicate religion in upcoming culture surveys to ensure disaggregation of Jewish families is possible, allowing for baseline data as we have for other groups.
+Students and families will have the option to indicate their religion in upcoming culture surveys to ensure disaggregation of Jewish families is possible, allowing us to collect baseline data as we have for other groups.

 -